griffin-school/intro-to-web-dev/api_exercises.md

 ![Create Channel](./images/new_channel.png?raw=true "Optional Title")

 ## Exercises
-The purpose of these exercises is to update all of your existing controller methods to respond to JSON in addition to HTML
+The purpose of these exercises is to update all of your existing controller methods to respond to JSON in addition to HTML.
+See the example [Channels Controller](./channels_controller.rb)

 - Get all Channels
 - Create a new Channel